 Hogwarts Legacy is a fantasy action role-playing game developed by Avalanche Software and published by Warner Bros.
 Games.
 The game is centered around Hogwarts School of Witchcraft and Wizardry, and takes place during the late 1800s.
 Hogwarts Legacy will take players to locations such as Hogsmeade and the Scottish Highlands.
 The game stars a new student starting (his/her) semester as a fifth-year student at Hogwarts.
 This simple concept gives us arguably the best Harry Potter game I have ever played.
-Without further ado, here is my review of Hogwarts Legacy.

 Set in the 1800s, long before the wizarding wars, the player stars as a new fifth-year student as he/she learns to harness their magical abilities.
 If you ever experienced any Harry Potter film, you’ll instantly recognize a lot of the areas within the castle grounds.
 The attention to detail within the school blew my mind with the moving portraits, common rooms, and beautifully recreated halls and classrooms.